How to Stay Hydrated While Traveling in Europe: Electrolytes On-the-Go

 Unlike sugary drinks that spike and crash, SALTE delivers clean, functional hydration that actually sticks.
 Every sachet includes:

 It’s sugar-free, naturally flavoured, and made for movement.
-Whether you’re in a Tuscan vineyard, hiking the Alps, or city-hopping by train - SALTE keeps your hydration locked in.
+Whether you’re in a Tuscan vineyard, hiking the Alps, or city-hopping by train - SALTE is easy to take with you wherever you go.

 Travel Better, Feel Better